Margaux-Armfield/stop_detector/README.md

 This map shows the location of stop points, along with the trajectory of the animal following the stop.
 We can hover over the trajectory to see the trajectory ID and distinguish it from overlapping trajectories through a color change.
 Clicking the trajectory shows the bounding box encompassing that trajectory.
-We can tell which trajectory is associated with a given stop point based on the Tractory ID and Stop ID.
+We can tell which trajectory is associated with a given stop point based on matching the tractory's ID to the point's Stop ID.

-We can see based on the red trajectories that many of these animals go on to travel great distances after the stop took place, making a death or tag loss unlikely.
+We can see from the red trajectories that many of these animals go on to travel great distances after the stop took place, making a death or tag loss unlikely.

 Perhaps 120 hours spent within 100 meters is not a conservative enough test for whether a caribou has died.
 We